mohd-muddassir99/8-Weeks-SQL-Challenge/README.md

-# 8 Weeks SQL Challeng
+# 8 Weeks SQL Challenge
 This repository serves as the solution for the 8 case studies from the #8WeekSQLChallenge.
 It showcases my ability to tackle various SQL challenges and demonstrates my proficiency in SQL query writing and problem-solving skills.

 The 8 Week SQL Challenge, There are total 8 different SQL case studies, was created by Danny Ma